Andreushk/Finsweet/README.md

 # Finsweet
 A training project to practice adaptive layout.
-At that time I had no knowledge in JS and didn't know about BEM methodology
+This work is quite old - in those days I did not yet know JS and BEM.
+My most current work is MoviMate (look for it in my profile).